zmknox/zmknox.github.io/_posts/2024-02-18-vision-accessibility-on apple-vision-pro.md

 ![A screenshot of Siri in visionOS.
 A popup displays above a Siri orb with text "A clown held the door for me today.
 That was a nice jester."
 A button shows below the text "Tell me another"](/resources/vision-accessibility/siri.png){: .img-fluid .mx-auto .d-block }

 Additionally, dictation is built deep into the OS.
 Nearly every search field has a microphone which, if you stare at it long enough, will let you speak your query into it.
-This is a pretty neat idea, but it seemed to sometimes stop listening if I look away soon after it starts listening to me—resulting in the dictation session to be cancelled.
+This is a pretty neat idea, but it seemed to sometimes stop listening if I looked away soon after it started listening to me—resulting in the dictation session being cancelled.
 That may just be some 1.0 bugginess, though.

 But that’s not all!
 The virtual keyboard, as well as the QuickType bar that hovers above physically connected keyboards, also has a dictation button, and that one acts as a toggle.
 Tap it once to start dictation, and again to stop.
 This works great, and exactly how you would expect it to.